haxiomic/gltoolbox/README.md

 #GLToolbox
-A collection of utilities to slim down the process of writing haxe-based OpenGL programs.
+A collection of utilities to slim down the process of writing haxe OpenGL programs.

 (NOT READY FOR USE)